Table of Contents

 • 5.
 Quick-Dry Travel Towel

 A quick-dry towel has infinite possibilities and will be handy in so many ways.
-You can sit on it, dry off with it, use it as a sun defense, keep sweat off your skin, dry off the little ones after playing in the water, etc. These towels are perfect for a day (or days) at Disney because they dry extremely fast, 10x quicker than cotton, and weigh next to nothing.
+You can sit on it, dry off with it, use it as a sun shield, keep sweat off your skin, dry off the little ones after playing in the water, etc. These towels are perfect for a day (or days) at Disney because they dry extremely fast, 10x quicker than cotton, and weigh next to nothing.
 No more lugging around soggy, stinky towels!

 View on Amazon.com ➜